jaydavis359/MS1-Kazuo-Ishiguro/Testing.md

 * On very large screen devices the book items on the 'works' page would spread out quite far apart, this was also fixed with a 'media query' setting a max-width of 80% for the books container on screens larger than 1200px.

+* On older versions of safari on apple devices, the 'new-book.jpg' fails to load, I have not yet resolved this issue.

 ## Devices

 In addition to emulated devices in chrome dev tools the Website was inspected on the following physical devices: